morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 As [Hardin argues](https://www.pdcnet.org/wcp20/content/wcp20_1999_0001_0231_0246),
 Big Science *needs* external formal ethical regulatory systems and processes in a way that Little Science may not.
 This is inevitable given the conflicts between organizational and institutional interests and scientific goals.
+Sadly, for the most part, regulation in artificial intelligence is not heading an ideal direction; at present it seems to be grounded primarily in governmental rules.
+We need *processes*.
+And we need mechanisms that do *not* result in people getting fired for alerting the community to ethical concerns.

-To return to Von Eckhart's model, Big Science's goals will invariably be partly be non-scientific, driven by the need for perpetuation of the institution.
+To return to Von Eckhart's model, a Big Science's goals will invariably be partly be non-scientific, driven by the need for perpetuation of the institution.
 For example, OpenAI's goal is not (only) pursuit of truth, or building good technology, as much as perpetuation of OpenAI itself.